Zehua-Chen/swift-argparse/Documentation/AST.md

 string
 ````

-### Required Parameter
+### Required Parameters

 ````
-string
+string|boolean
+(dash) uint|udecimal
 ````

-- Required parameters are treated like subcommands until the semantic stage.
+- Required parameters of string types are treated like subcommands until the semantic stage.
+- Other required param types are treated as params

 ### Optional Parameters